Puerto Rico

 Puerto Rico has become one of the Caribbean’s most reliable and versatile destinations…

-Hoodlum provides Film Production Services in Puerto Rico for commercials, documentaries, factual and reality television, branded content, music videos, feature films and television productions.
-Our team supports visa and entry guidance, Puerto Rico Film Commission permits, location agreements, drone coordination, customs and equipment clearance, local crew sourcing, transport, accommodation, security planning, tax-credit support and full on-ground production management.
-You can see the full scope of what we do and the people behind it on our who we are page.
+Hoodlum provides film production services in Puerto Rico for commercials, documentaries, factual and reality television, branded content, music videos, features and scripted series.
+Our local producers structure and register the tax credit, secure film commission and municipal permits, handle federal permissions for the forts and the rainforest, arrange FAA Part 107 drone operators, coordinate customs clearance under a temporary importation bond, and run crew, transport, accommodation, security and on-ground production management.
+You can see our full scope on the what we do page and the people behind it on who we are.

 The territory is especially well suited to:

-• Feature films and television series
+• Feature films and scripted television series

 • Commercials and branded content